 The technologies used for rapid plastic prototyping are limited due to the production processes used.
 The principal techniques used are 3D printing and its variants (3D stereolithography, powder sintering, SLA, etc.), CNC machining and vacuum silicone molding.

 The wide range of materials and finishes available with these technologies makes it possible to create prototypes that are very close to series parts.
 However, the production processes for 3D plastic prototypes do not make it possible to obtain parts that are completely identical to injected parts.
 Below is a presentation of the four principal limitations of rapid prototyping compared to thermoplastic injection used in series production.

 4 limitations of rapid prototyping compared to thermoplastic injection

 Thanks to certain techniques such as 3D printing, shapes that cannot be produced with injection, such as hollow parts or parts with undercuts, are conceivable with plastic prototyping.
 A similar situation exists with 3D plastic machining since it is possible to obtain parts by cutting and sticking sections.
 Thus, the parts resulting from these productions may not be representative of series parts.
-Rapid prototyping therefore imitates plastic series parts as close as possible, but certain techniques make it possible to produce components that cannot be produced during the industrialisation phase.
-For more information on the limits of the machining of plastic parts and vacuum silicone moulding, read our news about tapers and undercuts.
+Rapid prototyping, therefore, imitates plastic series parts as close as possible, but certain techniques make it possible to produce components that cannot be produced during the industrialization phase.
+For more information on the limits of the machining of plastic parts and vacuum silicone molding, read our news about tapers and undercuts.

 For more information, our page Identify your needs offers a comparison between the technologies of rapid prototyping, production of small series and large series.